flypipe/flypipe/docs/source/configuration/configuration.md

 Python only permits a single thread per process to execute Python bytecode.
 ```

+## Catalog

+### catalog_count_box_tags

+Which tags to show at the top of the Flypipe Catalog, seperated by commas.
+For each tag Flypipe will search through the
+nodes in the Catalog to obtain the number of nodes that have that tag.

+:type: string
+:default: `bronze,silver,gold`

 ```{note}
 If you are working in Databricks, you can configure environment variables for specific clusters (https://docs.databricks.com/clusters/configure.html#environment-variables).
 Commonly different teams will be using